 Here’s a scale to help you determine this:

 From here, you can compile your findings and recommendations and turn them into actionable takeaways to help you improve your product.
-You should organize these findings so you can share them with your team members, designers, and anyone else involved in the product’s creation and development.
+Finally, you should organize these findings to share them with your team members, designers, and anyone involved in the product’s creation and development.

-Some pieces of information to include in your list of findings and recommendations include:
+Some information to include in your list include:

 - The number of people who completed the test successfully.